Airless Spray Equipment

 Power

-Most heavy-duty industrial coatings are applied by the pneumatic airless spray unit.
+Most heavy-duty industrial coatings are applied using an airless spray unit.

-• These airless spray units are commonly referred to as the 'contractors pump' as they are used by most industrial applicators
+2. These airless spray units are commonly referred to as the 'contractor's pump' as most industrial applicators use them.

-• An electric spray is generally used for light-duty coatings and decorative coatings
+3. An electric spray is generally used for light-duty coatings and decorative coatings.

-• The use of electric spray units is, however, on the increase due to current technology allowing more pressure, bigger size units and general availability
+4. The use of electric spray units is, however, on the increase due to current technology allowing higher pressure, larger units, and greater availability.

 Airless Spray Hose